Pigeon-Racing Investigation (Photos)

 A pigeon is inspected during registration for a Bronx, New York, race.

 Gamblers place their bets on a Bronx, New York, race.

 Wagers are displayed before a Bronx, New York, race.

 One of many betting boards at a Phoenix, Arizona, race.

 Cash bets are counted before a Phoenix, Arizona, race.

-Returning pigeons are herded into the racing loft after a Phoenix, Arizona, race.
+Returning pigeons are herded into the racing loft after an Oklahoma City, Oklahoma race.

 Pigeons rescued from culling (killing) arrive at a sanctuary.

 Read more about the findings of our investigation, and please take a stand for the birds abused by the barbaric “sport” of pigeon-racing by contacting Attorney General Eric Holder and urging him to take action to stop cruel and unlawful pigeon races right away.